thomaskorstanje/COQUI/README.md

 Install and use guide:

-1. download as a zip at https://github.com/thomaskorstanje/COQUI
+1. hit the green code button and select download as a zip

 2. extract zip, then open app.R with R Studio